tidymodels/recipes/tests/testthat/_snaps/nnmf_sparse.md

       Training data contained 32 data points and no incomplete rows.

       -- Operations
-      * Non-negative matrix factorization for: disp, drat | Trained
+      * Non-negative matrix factorization for: disp and drat | Trained